envoyproxy/nighthawk/README.md

 Connection connect timeout period in seconds.
 Default: 30.

 --duration <uint32_t>
 The number of seconds that the test should run.
 Default: 5.
+0 will be treated as infinite.

 --connections <uint32_t>
 The maximum allowed number of concurrent connections per event loop.